DanielMeixner/DevOpsHack/DevOpsHackChallenges.md

 # DevOps Challenge 8 - Containers #
 In this challenge, you will create a pipeline for container deployment.
 If you need help check out the [Container Hints](/Containers/Containers.md).
 If you don't want to wait so long for the build to complete you can use this Project instead https://github.com/tclasenOrange/DevOpsHackSimpleProject.
+You can then deploy a "WebApp for Containers" and deploy your Container to it.
+Also you can then easily setup CD through the Azure Portal if your Azure Container Registry supports Web Hooks.
 ## Achievements ##
 | # | Achievement   | Maximum score |
 |-|-|-|